utopia-foss/utopia/doc/usage/eval/plotting/style.rst

               alpha: 0.5
               boxstyle: round

-And the struggle with matplotlib ticks is finally over:
+The struggle with matplotlib ticks is finally over:

 .. code-block:: yaml